 People suffering from mental health issues often self-medicate the symptoms by drinking alcoholic beverages to calm their minds and self-medicate the symptoms.
 Alcohol may give temporary escape from these symptoms, but once they sober up, the misery continues.
 This leads to an endless cycle of binge drinking, sobering up, and binge drinking again.

-It is time to consider a abstinence-based alcohol rehab?
+It is time to consider to treat alcoholism in an abstinence-based alcohol rehab.

 Regardless of how it happened and why it happened, what's important is to understand that help is available.